nishipy/get_mytweets/README.md

 # get_mytweets
-Sample code to get all of your own tweets via Twitter API
+Sample code to get all of your own tweets via Twitter API!